ChrisKurz/NCS-Tutorial/doc/DFU/NCSv3.0.0/mcuboot_serialRecoveryUART.md

 ## Hands-on step-by-step description

-### Let's start with the _hello_world_ project
+### Let's start with our previous done _helloWorld_ project

-1) Create a new project based on Zephyr's hello_world example (./zephyr/samples/hello_world).

-### Add MCUboot to the project

-2) Create the file __sysbuild.conf__ in the project folder.
-This is the same folder where you find __CMakeLists.txt__ file.
-3) Let's add all needed Bluetooth software modules to prj.conf file.
-We want to use Bluetooth role _Central_, and the Bluetooth _scan_ library should be enabled.

-    <sup>sysbuild.conf</sup>

-       # Add MCUboot to the project
-       SB_CONFIG_BOOTLOADER_MCUBOOT=y
+1) Make a copy of the previouse [_helloWorld_ project](mcuboot_AddToProject.md).

 ### Add DFU over UART to MCUboot

-4) The serial recovery feature is enabled in the MCUboot project.
+2) The serial recovery feature is enabled in the MCUboot project.
 So we have to do the appropriate settings in MCUboot's __prj.conf__ file.
 This is done by adding a __sysbuild__ folder in our project.
 In the sysbuild folder we need the file __mcuboot.conf__.
 This configuration file is used to overwrite the default MCUboot settings.

+> __NOTE:__ We could change the MCUboot prj.conf file in the SDK folder, but this would change the SDK and possibly cause problems later on.
+What we want to do here is to implement the MCUboot configuration in our own project.
+This leaves the SDK unchanged and the MCUboot setting is contained in our own project.

-5) And add following KCONIFGs to enable serial recovery.
+3) And add following KCONIFGs to enable serial recovery.

     <sup>sysbuild/mcuboot.conf</sup>

        CONFIG_MCUBOOT_SERIAL=y
        CONFIG_BOOT_SERIAL_UART=y

-6) MCUboot should not use console, because the serial recovery handles the communication.
+4) MCUboot should not use console, because the serial recovery handles the communication.
 Any log message would cause problems.
-So, let's disable Console.
+So, let's disable Console for MCUboot.

     <sup>sysbuild/mcuboot.conf</sup>